PortMaster1/N.O.V.A-Project/README.md

 It will use llama3 8B from Meta by use of [Ollama](https://github.com/ollama/ollama).

 > [!IMPORTANT]
-> This repository is not fully complete and is stil in development.
+> This repository is not complete and is stil in heavy development.
 > Run at your own risk!

 There will be two different setups for this project: